tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 What is the next number in this sequence?
 91715

 Bob says “1”, and Carol says “3”.
 Bob defends his answer by showing the obvious; that 71 is 20 less than 91, therefore 51, being 20 less than 71, is the obvious pattern.
-Carol, however, says is it 3 because 917153 is, in fact, a sequence of numbers in Pi.
+Carol, however, says is it 3 because 917153 is, in fact, a sequence of numbers in Pi (π).
 Ted also says “1” but because 9+1=10, 7+1=8, therefore 5+*x* = 6, so *x* must be 1.
 Alice says “9” because that would result in three prime numbers 11, 13, and 17 using the 2D lattice she made to solve the problem.

 All four people have an understanding of the problem and the ways in which it can be solved, and therefore all four answers are verifiable.
 It’s not unlike when you ask a child what is 1+1, and she confidently answers “6”.
 When asked why 1+1 = 6 she says: *“I had one white cat and one gray cat, now I have 6 cats; 2 white cats, two gray cats, a black cat and a cat that is all colors”* referring to her two cats and their 4 new kittens.
 Not only did 1+1 equal 6, but it came in many colors.